Reghaïa: Economy

 The southern part of the municipality is more of an important commercial center, with the northern part still being agricultural.
 There is also the industrial park of Rouïba-Reghaïa which covers 1,000 ha and employs a quarter of the active population.
 Among some notable factories belong to Citroën and Danone.

 The higher military school of the Air Defence Forces (école supérieure de la défense aérienne du territoire) is located here.
 It provides engineering training.

 Transport

-Algiers international airport (Houari Boumediene) is located approximately 15 km to the west.
+Houari Boumediene Airport is located approximately 15 km to the west.
 Its train station is considered to be the third main station in the district of Algiers.
 Most long destination trains stop at Reghaia station, such as the ones which go to Béjaïa, Constantine and Annaba.
 In addition to that, every 10 to 15 minutes, there is a commuter train to both Algiers or Boumerdes.
 The bus station is one of the busiest stations in Algiers, a lot of people from the surrounding municipalities such as, Boudouaou, Heraoua, Ouled Hadadj, Ouled Moussa and Boudouau El Bahri use Reghaia as the main transit station to various destinations, mainly Algiers.